-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 - Dan Feehan

+Colin Minehart Vicki Jensen Joe Sullivan Rich Wright John Austinson Regina Mustafa Johnny Akzam Bob Ries

-Dan Feehan, an Iraq War veteran and a former official at the Department of Defense under Barack Obama, is originally from Red Wing.
-Feehan moved back to the Mankato area this year.
+Dan Feehan is the DFL's nominee in CD1.
+An Iraq War veteran and a former official at the Department of Defense under Barack Obama, Feehan is originally from Red Wing and moved to the Mankato area in 2017.

 From: North Mankato